alexmeigz/DoND/README.md

     1. `parseFile()`
     2. `setUp()`
     3. `convertToBoard()`
-    Hint: recall that lists and dictionaries have the mutability property and any changes we make to these structures within a function will make the change on the original copy.
+    **Hint:** recall that lists and dictionaries have the mutability property and any changes we make to these structures within a function will make the change on the original copy.
 How could we leave the original copy untouched?
     4. `outputBoard()`
-    Example: for a full board with no removed values, see the output in Figure 6.1
+    **Example:** for a full board with no removed values, see the output in Figure 1.
+    **Note:** there are 2 spaces separating the largest values of each column on either side and each row occupies exactly 28 characters.
+    **Hint:**
     5. `getUserInput()`
     6. `openCase()`
     7. `expectation()`